morinlab/lymphopedia/papers/wienandGenomicAnalysesFlowsorted2019b.md

 sankey-beta
 This study, New Tier 1, 4
 New Tier 1, PMBL Tier 1, 4
-This study, PMBL Tier 2, 3
 This study, New Tier 2, 3
 New Tier 2, PMBL Tier 2, 3
-Other studies, PMBL Tier 1, 76
+Other studies, PMBL Tier 1, 72
-Other studies, PMBL Tier 2, 82
+Other studies, PMBL Tier 2, 79
 ```